The Mona Lisa Foundation

 The Ground

-The base ground layer is composed of a combination of red-brown ochre and calcite (CaCO3), with some grains of quartz.
-With this colour as a base, the artist would be able to bring out a sense of warmth across the whole painting, where the colours are predominantly earth-tones on the hand- woven canvas.
+The base ground layer is composed of a combination of red-brown ochre and calcite, with some grains of quartz.
+This colour as a base, allows to bring out a sense of warmth across the whole painting, where the colours are predominantly earth-tones on the hand-woven canvas.
 Significant in the painting’s inherent beauty is the conspicuous lack of any strong polychromatic colour: all the elements are in organic harmony, and help to accentuate the gorgeous skin tones.
 Part of the reason for this is the reddish-brown undercoating.

-There is also no shortage of evidence for this approach in famous Leonardo portraits.
+There is also evidence for this approach in other famous Leonardo portraits.
 Over the space of two years, from 1952 to 1954, his ‘Lady with the Ermine’, underwent scientific and technical examination at the National Museum in Warsaw.
-There it was revealed that the background of the painting consisted of a combination of ivory black, earth of burnt umber and natural Sienna.
-This portrait was executed c.
-1490 in Milan, so availability of similar pigments as in Florence cannot be taken for granted.
+There it was revealed that the background of the painting consisted of a combination of ivory black, earth of burnt umber and natural sienna.
 Another probe, on the subject’s dress, revealed that the pigment had to be of a ferruginous origin.

-The American conservation scientist H. Travers Newton, was, in 1974, making a technical enquiry under Vasari’s frescos in the Palazzo Vecchio in Florence to try and locate any remnants of Leonardo’s ‘Battle of Anghiari’ that might have still existed.
-The process employed was Thermavision – an infrared Vidicon system, super-cooled with liquid nitrogen – in order to probe the walls.
-This equipment produces a ‘thermal map’ of materials present beneath the surface: different materials absorb and emit heat at different rates.
-According to Charles Nicholl : “All the core samples showed a layer of red pigment beneath Vasari’s ‘intonaco’, and some showed other pigments laid over this red ground.
-These included two suggestive of Leonardo’s practice – a green copper carbonate similar to that used in the ‘Last Supper’, for which Leonardo gives a recipe in the Trattato [Treatise ‘On Painting’]; and blue smalt, as found in the Louvre ‘Virgin of the Rocks’… Azurite was also found, which is not suitable for use in true fresco, so it suggests the anomalous area is not a conventional fresco.
+The American conservation scientist H. Travers Newton, was, in 1974, making a technical enquiry under Vasari’s frescos in the Palazzo Vecchio in Florence to try and locate any remnants of Leonardo’s ‘Battle of Anghiari’.
+The process employed was Thermavision – an infra-red Vidicon system, super-cooled with liquid nitrogen – in order to probe the walls.
+This equipment produces a thermal map of materials present beneath the surface: different materials absorb and emit heat at different rates.
+According to Charles Nicholl: “All the core samples showed a layer of red pigment beneath Vasari’s ‘intonaco’, and some showed other pigments laid over this red ground.
+These included two suggestive of Leonardo’s practice – a green copper carbonate similar to that used in the ‘Last Supper’, for which Leonardo gives a recipe in the Trattato; and blue smalt, as found in the Louvre ‘Virgin of the Rocks’ … Azurite was also found, which is not suitable for use in true fresco, so it suggests the anomalous area is not a conventional fresco.”

 Paint Pigments